josepher-lambertyo/notes/README.md

 # 2023-12-31
 - Today's programming wisdom is to embrace the principle of "write readable code".
 Always remember that code is read far more often than it is written.
 Strive for clarity and simplicity in your expressions, variable names, and overall structure.
 Comment your code effectively, explaining the why rather than the what.
 Refactor frequently to eliminate complexity and duplication.
 Lastly, remember that programming is a collaborative effort; consider other developers who may encounter your code and make it easy for them to understand and work with it.

+# 2024-01-01
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.
+In software development, this translates to striving for clear, concise code that's easy to read, understand, and maintain.
+Writing simple solutions doesn't mean avoiding complexity entirely but rather managing it effectively by breaking down complex problems into simpler, modular parts.
+This approach reduces bugs, enhances collaboration, and promotes scalability and longevity of your codebase.
+Always remember, a program is not only executed by computers but also written and maintained by humans.